Age of Unreason (album): Critical reception

+"Age of Unreason" received generally favourable reviews upon release.
 Wall of Sound gave the album a 9/10 stating: "Since their formation in 1980 the band have been challenging their listeners with music that appeal to their fans humanity, reason and conscience.
 Age of Unreason continues these themes, focusing on the current political climate."
 Loudwire named it one of the 50 best rock albums of 2019.